bitlevi/bitlevi/content/about.md

 I worked in data analytics for various start-ups, where I managed projects and helped companies take decisions based on the data they collected.
 I strategised scalable data modelling solutions, data pipelines and dashboards.
 However, one aspect bothered me.

-Data was an obsession in every company I worked with, and the amount collected left me speechless. **Modern tools track everything users do.**
+Data was an obsession in every company I worked with, and the amount collected left me speechless.

 Thankfully, I discovered Bitcoin, and it redesigned my life.